goni676/lab-handbook/SHEBA_README.md

 ## CADD
 CADD (Combined Annotation Dependent Depletion) is a tool and a scoring system designed to evaluate the deleteriousness of genetic variants in the human genome.
+CADD corresponds to the assembly of the Human Genome version 38.

 | #Chrom | Pos   | Ref | Alt | RawScore  | PHRED  |
 |--------|-------|-----|-----|-----------|--------|